intelops/external-docs/content/capten/1.0.0/4-community/_index.en.md

 ## Community calls

 Soon, we'll be opening up slots for personalized one-on-one sessions with our core developers.
-We encourage you to reserve time to either gain a better understanding of `KubViz by Intelops` or share your ideas and insights.
+We encourage you to reserve time to either gain a better understanding of `Capten by Intelops` or share your ideas and insights.
 Your involvement fuels our growth and innovation!